Datawithabhishek/Yes-Bank-Stock-Closing-Price-Prediction/README.md

 ## :scroll: Conclusion

-After implementing various regression model and analyzing their respective performance matrics we came to the conclusion that the <b>"Elastic net Regression"</b> is  top performing models with respect to all the matrics.
+After implementing various regression model and analyzing their respective performance matrics we came to the conclusion that the <b>"KNN Regressor"</b> is  top performing models with respect to all the matrics.
 But when we look for the cross validation score and other factores such as time complexity